 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") adopted by the European Union that are effective or available for early adoption at the Company's reporting date.
-The Company, in addition to complying with its legal obligation to comply with IFRSs adopted by the European Union, has also complied with the IFRSs as issued by the International Accounting Standards Board.
-The financial statements have been prepared under the historical cost basis, except for the revaluation of financial instruments and on the going concern basis as disclosed in the Director's statement of going concern set out in the Report of the Directors on page 2.
+The Company, in addition to complying with its legal obligation to comply with IFRSs adopted by the European Union, has also complied with the IFRSs as issued by the International Accounting Standards Board The financial statements have been prepared under the historical cost basis, and on the going concern basis as disclosed in the Director's statement of going concern set out in the Report of the Directors on page 2.